rm3l/BuildGuide/README.md

 ###### Note: "angler" is the device being used here, replace it with your device's codename
 ###### Note: These commands can be slightly different for every ROM.
 Check with your ROMs platform_manifest on Github before executing them.

+# Congrats!
+You're now compiling a ROM for Your device!